lpq29743/lpq29743.github.io/pages/index.md

 ### About Me

 My name is Peiqin Lin (林佩勤).
 Currently, I am a 2nd year M.Eng. student of School of Data and Computer Science at Sun Yat-sen University and am expected to graduate in July 2020.
-I'm fortunate to specialize in Natural Language Processing (NLP), specifically Sentiment Analysis and Coreference Resolution, under the supervision of [Associate Prof. Meng Yang](https://scholar.google.com/citations?user=r2nw6DIAAAAJ&hl=en). **Note: I am seeking for Ph.D position now.
-If you have any interests, feel free to contact with me.**
+I'm fortunate to specialize in Natural Language Processing (NLP), specifically Sentiment Analysis and Coreference Resolution, under the supervision of [Associate Prof. Meng Yang](https://scholar.google.com/citations?user=r2nw6DIAAAAJ&hl=en). **Note: I am seeking for Ph.D. position now.
+If you have any interests, feel free to contact me.**

 ### Research Interests